Frendzel/cv/index.md

 ## Short bio

 Experienced Software Engineer working in Payments and Automotive areas with strong soft skills and teaching passion.
-More than 7+ years of experience as a Software Engineer, 4+ years in leading teams (team lead/tech lead), 5+ years in teaching.
+Moreless 10 years of experience as a Software Engineer, 6+ years in leading teams (team lead/tech lead), 6+ years in teaching.
 Currently working as a Software Engineer, Team Leader and Trainer.

 ### Specialized in